Ibrahim Wajihuddin: Life

-The Hebtiahs Bohra are a branch of Mustaali Ismaili Shi'a Islam that broke off from the mainstream Dawoodi Bohra after the death of Syedna Ibrahim Wajihuddin in 1754.
+The Hebtiahs Bohra were a branch of Mustaali Ismaili Shi'a Islam that broke off from the mainstream Dawoodi Bohra after the death of Syedna Ibrahim Wajihuddin in 1754.
 See Hebtiahs Bohra.

 Mazar-e Najmi

 Syedna Ibrahim Wajihuddin along with two other Du'āt; Syedna Hebatullah-il-Muʾayyad Fiddeen and Syedna AbdulQadir Najmuddin are buried in this Mausoleum located at Qamari Marg, Ujjain, India.

 Interior of the Mausoleum.
 The chhatri (elevated pavilion/canopy) indicates the burial place of the three Du'āt.

 Ceiling/intrados of the dome of the Roza (Mausoleum).

 Residential complex for visitors at Ujjain.